kbwo/zsh-ghq-skim/README.md

 ## Usage

-you can customize shortcut like this.
+You can customize shortcut like this.

 ```
 zle -N zsh-ghq-skim